Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 Breastfeeding With Baby Acne: Tips for Moms

 Dealing with a bumpy complexion can be confusing and worrying for new moms.
-Here are some tips to help you stay confident and positive while nursing your baby with acne:
+Here are some tips to help you stay confident while nursing your baby with acne:

 • Don’t stop breastfeeding or switch formulas – speak to your pediatrician first.
 This could upset the baby’s tummy.